Test Catalog

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Antimullerian hormone (AMH), also known as Mullerian-inhibiting substance, is a dimeric glycoprotein hormone belonging to the transforming growth factor-beta family.
 It is produced by Sertoli cells of the testis in male patients and by ovarian granulosa cells in female patients.
 Expression during male fetal development prevents the Mullerian ducts from developing into the uterus, resulting in development of the male reproductive tract.
 In the absence of AMH, the Mullerian ducts and structures develop into the female reproductive tract.
 AMH serum concentrations are elevated in boys under 2 years old and then progressively decrease until puberty when there is a sharp decline.
-In female individuals, serum AMH concentrations are very low at birth, peaking after puberty, decrease progressively thereafter with age, and become undetectable at menopause.
+In female individuals, serum AMH concentrations are very low at birth, peaking after puberty, and decrease progressively thereafter with age, eventually becoming undetectable at menopause.

 Because of the gender differences in AMH concentrations, its changes in circulating concentrations with sexual development, and its specificity for Sertoli and granulosa cells, AMH measurement has utility in the assessment of gender, gonadal function, fertility, and as a gonadal tumor marker.